 As shown in Table 11 the largest number of products was tested in PQ5 in preparation to the release of UMD 1.0 (81 tests in total resulting in 2 products rejected).
 This number was gradually reduced in the following quarters, as subsequent UMD updates only included a subset of products being updated.
 The number of participating Early Adopters has been progressively increasing to test a growing set of products from EMI, IGE and EGI-InSPIRE JRA1 (operational tools), and it currently amount to 56 teams.

 The number of tests performed from PQ1 to PQ2 by NGIs and EIROs is plotted in Figure 24.
-Participation of partners to Staged Rollout activities will be reviewed in PY3 in order to ensure enough coverage of testing of EMI components for different platforms (sl5, sl6 and Debian) and IGE.
+Participation of partners to Staged Rollout activities will be reviewed in PY3 in order to ensure enough coverage of testing of EMI components for different platforms (SL5, SL6 and Debian) and IGE.
 In addition, the current staged rollout process will be further enhanced.